Licensing of electrical workers and electrical contractors

 In Western Australia, there are more than 30,000 licensed electrical workers and electrical contractors.
 Electrical installing work must be carried out by a licensed electrical contractor, who in turn must employ licensed electricians.
 Electricians hold an electricians licence which, if unrestricted, allows them to carry out electrical installing and electrical fitting work.
 However, the electricians licence may be endorsed "Electrical Fitting Work Only" which allows the person to carry out only electrical fitting work.

-The holder of an electrical contractor's licence must visibly display the allocated licence number on all advertising for that electrical business.
-This includes business cards, work vehicles and any public advertisements.
+The holder of an electrical contractor's licence must visibly display the licence number on all advertising for that electrical contracting business.
+This includes business cards, work vehicles and any advertisements.
 The licence number is preceded by "EC".
 Electrical contractors are not issued with a plastic licence card but are issued with a certificate of registration.
 The certificate of registration is to be visibly displayed at the principal place of business.

 What is electrical work?

 Electrical work is defined in the Electricity (Licensing) Regulations 1991 and means work on electrical machines or instruments, on an electrical installation or on electrical appliances or equipment to which electricity is supplied or intended to be supplied, at a nominal pressure exceeding 50 volts alternating current or 120 volts direct current, whether or not the thing on which the work is being performed is part of, or is connected to or to be connected to, any distribution works or private generating plant and, where work is performed on any appliance, whether or not electricity is supplied or may be supplied thereto through an electric plug socket or socket outlet.

 In Western Australia, licences are issued for the following types of work:

 - Electrical contracting work - to electrical contractors.

 - Electrical installing work - to electricians.
 Electricians are licensed for up to 5 years.